-Beginning January 1, 2021, the University will no longer provide access to the Web of Science database.In its place, the Libraries will continue to subscribe to Scopus, as well as provide on-going access to a range of other supporting databases.
+As of January 1, 2021, the University no longer provides access to the Web of Science database.In its place, the Libraries subscribes to Scopus, as well as providing on-going access to a range of other supporting databases.

 Web of Science and Scopus are competing citation indexes/tools that overlap significantly in the content and functionality they offer.
 Over the course of academic year 2019–2020, the Libraries analyzed several aspects related to the two databases and found Scopus to be the stronger alternative.
 Either tool provides full-text; they are indexes that facilitate discoverability of content as well as research and analysis using metadata from citations.